 Strong infrastructure for commercializing technology already exists at Oregon State.
 The OSU Advantage team brings together unparalleled, holistic resources and activities to maximize the university’s impact.
 The team connects to a wide range of resources supporting innovation and entrepreneurship; develops intellectual property protection strategies; supports the development of high-growth companies through tailored programing and aligned funding; executes research, confidentiality, material transfer, licensing, and other industry agreements; and provides access to unique tooling and development opportunities aligned with advanced technologies and manufacturing.

-The College of Engineering has incubated a number of technologies that have spun out into successful entrepreneurial ventures, including Amorphyx (semiconductors), NuScale Power(scalable modular reactors), and Agility Robotics (robotics).
+The College of Engineering has incubated a number of technologies that have spun out into successful entrepreneurial ventures, including Amorphyx (semiconductors), Inpria (semiconductors), NuScale Power(scalable modular reactors), and Agility Robotics (robotics).

 Semiconductor @ Oregon State newsletter